Raku/doc-website/README.md

 bin_files/build-site
 ```
 # Directory naming
-As mentioned in the items above, Collection expects a sub-directory that does not include a '_' in its name to be a 'Mode'.
+As mentioned in the items above, Collection expects a sub-directory that does not include a `'_'` in its name to be a 'Mode'.

 For this reason, documentation sources for this repo are in `repo_docs` and the binaries are in `bin_files`.

-This may eventually prove unnecessary, but I suggest the convention is kept for the time being.
+This may eventually prove unnecessary, but it is a reasonable convention is kept for the time being.

-Futher, I think there should be another Mode in this repository in due course that generates an epub output.
+Further, in the future, another Mode may be useful in this repository in due course that generates an epub output.

 # Plugins and Templates
 Collection is designed to handle multiple Modes, and for plugins to be contributed in a similar way to Raku Modules.
 However, for the Raku documentation system, it seems pragmatic at the start for the plugins to be tailored specifically for this site.